Importance of Zero Trust Security: What it Means and Why You Need it

 Build a zero trust network

 The protect surface also dictates how the network should be constructed to support zero trust security.
-This begins with a and intelligent segmentation that separates sensitive data resources so they can be afforded additional protection when developing the security policy.
+This begins with a reliable firewall and intelligent segmentation that separates sensitive data resources so they can be afforded additional protection when developing the security policy.